 Find your center (and maybe a little cat fur?) by joining us for Yoga with Cats at the Animal Aid shelter!
 Hosted by yoga instructor Bonny Chipman, this class is open to all experience levels and will take place in Animal Aid’s largest free-roam cat room, alongside some of our adoptables!

 It’s time for our annual garage sale, where you can discover treasures for you and your companions!
 Most items will be name-your-own-price.
 The sale takes place at SW Auto Body, just down the hill from the Animal Aid shelter along Beaverton-Hillsdale Hwy.

 Find your center (and maybe a little pet fur?) by joining us for a VIRTUAL yoga class.
 This time, we’re asking you to supply the cats…or any other animal companions!
 Hosted by yoga instructor Bonny Chipman, this online class is open to all experience levels and will take place via Zoom.

 Learn how we assist animals at our shelter and in the community.

 We operate a free-roam shelter for cats and foster program for dogs and cats.
 We commit to the animals we rescue for life, including post-adoption support and a lifetime return policy.

 We specialize in helping animals we call Heartstrings Pets.
 These longer-term rescues may be senior animals, under-socialized or shy animals, or animals with medical or behavioral needs.

 Animal Aid Cares Fund

-The Cares Fund is a partnership with local veterinary clinics to assist with financial aid for urgent medical or behavioral care.
-Since 2011, we have provided more than $50,000 in lifesaving grants.
+The Cares Fund is a partnership with local veterinarians and trainers to assist with urgent medical or behavioral care.
+Since 2011, the fund has provided over $60,000 in lifesaving grants.